 Decision aiding is an activity occurring in the every day life of almost everybody.
-We all have concerns for which we have to make decisions and is very often the case that we will ask help in order to do so: a good friend, a lawyer, a physician, a psychotherapist, a counsellor, a social worker, an expert in "something", an Operational Research consultant, are the typical persons to whom we may seek advice before making up our mind and do something.
+We all have concerns for which we have to make decisions and it is very often the case that we will ask for help in order to do so: a good friend, a lawyer, a physician, a psychotherapist, a counselor, a social worker, an expert in "something", an Operational Research consultant, are the typical persons from whom we may seek advice before making up our mind and act in some way.

 However, what I am interested to is not any type of decision aiding activity.
-Not all decision aiding activities have been the object of scientific investigation and among the ones for which it has been the case not all of them are founded on the use of an abstract and formal models.
+Not all decision aiding activities have been the object of scientific investigation and among the ones for which it has been the case not all of them are founded on the use of an abstract and formal model.
 With this term I mean the use, for decision aiding purposes, of an abstract and formal language: